-Liver transplantation remains the only definitive therapy for patients with HT-1, when the patients do not respond to nitisinone therapy and there is progressive liver failure, or they have suspected HCC.^{9,15} However, liver transplantation is associated with risks of operative complications, including death, graft rejection, and the challenge of organ availability.18
+Liver transplantation remains the only definitive therapy for patients with HT-1 when they do not respond to nitisinone therapy and there is progressive liver failure, or they have suspected HCC.^{1,15} However, liver transplantation is associated with risks of operative complications including death, graft rejection, and the challenge of organ availability.18

-In Quebec, provision of services to all patients is coordinated by the four university hospital centres and by a regional centre in the area with the highest prevalence of HT-1.
-Because of the universal neonatal screening for tyrosinemia, HT-1 patients are usually first identified as clinically asymptomatic newborns in Quebec.16 Information as to coordination of care in other provinces and territories was not available for this review.
-Screen-positive babies are usually seen within three weeks of birth, and the follow-up examinations, such as physical exams, liver function, coagulation tests, and SA levels, are conducted.
-Patients who have positive screen results but normal liver function are not treated but are followed closely while awaiting the results of specific tests.
-When evidence of liver dysfunction is observed, nitisinone and a special diet are offered to the patients.
-Plasma nitisinone levels are used to adjust the prescription of nitisinone.^{7,16}
+In Quebec, the provision of services to all patients is coordinated by the four university hospital centres and by a regional centre in the area with the highest prevalence of HT-1.
+Because of the universal neonatal screening for tyrosinemia, patients with HT-1 are usually first identified as clinically asymptomatic newborns in Quebec.16 Information on the coordination of care in other provinces and territories was not available for this review.
+Screen-positive babies are usually seen within three weeks of birth, and the follow-up examinations, such as physical exams and tests for liver function, coagulation, and SA levels, are conducted.
+Patients who screen positive but who have normal liver function are not treated, but are followed closely while awaiting the results of specific tests.
+When evidence of liver dysfunction is observed, nitisinone and special diet are offered to the patients.
+Plasma nitisinone level is used to adjust the prescription of nitisinone.^{9,16}